MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 You can update non-preview versions of Windows Admin Center by using Microsoft Update or by manually installing.

-Your settings are preserved when upgrading to a new version of Windows Admin Center.
-We don't officially support upgrading Insider Preview versions of Windows Admin Center - we think it's better to do a clean install - but we don't block it.
+Windows Admin Center preserves your settings when you upgrade to the latest version.
+We don't officially support upgrading Insider Preview versions of Windows Admin Center, and we recommend you do a "clean" installation by installing the latest version of Preview and starting over, but we don't block attempts to manually carry over settings for Preview upgrades.

 ## Updating the certificate used by Windows Admin Center